Association for Mathematics in Education (AMiE) - Latest News

 Mathematics is taught in a wide variety of settings: early years, primary schools, secondary schools, colleges, secure estates, adult and community education, higher education and through private training providers.
 How brilliant it would be if all these sectors were represented by one organisation which could speak independently, but with a richness of input, on behalf of the whole community.

-Discussions have been taking place for some time between the Association of Mathematics Education Teachers (AMET), the Association of Teachers of Mathematics (ATM), the Mathematical Association (MA), the National Association of Mathematical Advisors (NAMA) and the National Association for Numeracy and Mathematics in Colleges (NANAMIC).
+Discussions have been taking place for some time between the Association of Mathematics Education Teachers (AMET), the Association of Teachers of Mathematics (ATM), the Mathematical Association (MA), the National Association of Mathematics Advisors (NAMA) and the National Association for Numeracy and Mathematics in Colleges (NANAMIC).
 These associations have different emphases which will continue to be valued by the new charity.
 As part of the initial structure, Special Interest Groups will maintain these emphases.

 This is a thrilling opportunity for the mathematics education community to work together to impact mathematics teaching and policy for many years to come.
 Diversity within unity is strength.